assoconnect/remote-test/README.md

 1. Clone the project in your local environment.
 1. Copy, if needed the `docker-compose.override.dist.yml` to `docker-compose.override.yml` to override the default docker configuration :
 For Mac and Windows users, there is some commented changes to optimize the loading of the stack.
 You will have to install the vendor and the node_modules locally so your editor can have type hinting.
-1. Build the Docker containers by running `docker-compose build` (or `docker-compose.exe build` for Windows from the `Docker Quickstart terminal`) in the root folder of the project
+1. Build the Docker containers by running `docker compose build` (or `docker-compose.exe build` for Windows from the `Docker Quickstart terminal`) in the root folder of the project
-1. Launch the containers by running `docker-compose up` (or `docker-compose.exe up` from the `Docker Quickstart terminal` for Windows) in the root folder of the project
+1. Launch the containers by running `docker compose up` (or `docker-compose.exe up` from the `Docker Quickstart terminal` for Windows) in the root folder of the project
 1. Make sure the project is running correctly :
    * `GET localhost:8001/blog` should **return this JSON** :
    ```json